hornster02/hornster02/README.md

 <br/>
 ■ filter/sort products by size, actual release year, DRM/third-party accounts
 <br/>
 ■ profile edits take days/weeks/months to be approved, and until then, parts of profile are hidden for public (OK).
 Parts of profile that haven’t been edited are also hidden (not OK).
-If problematic parts of profile were approved in past, not editing them requires new approval (not OK) = Valve lacks an (automatic) comparison of content with previous edit, and simply clicking "Save" button requires further approval (presumably manual, since it takes up to months)
+If problematic parts of profile were approved in past, not editing them requires new approval (not OK) = Valve lacks whitelists and (automatic) comparison of content with previous edit, and simply clicking "Save" button requires further approval (presumably manual, since it takes up to months)
 <br/>
 ■ a stuck comment (hidden content, cannot be edited/deleted) on a profile (which is apparently awaiting for manual approval that will likely never happen) = automatic ban on all new comments (hidden content, cannot be edited/deleted, approval, if it ever comes, takes months) under any profile